Grimes: 2018–2021: Miss Anthropocene and collaborations

-In February 2018, Grimes wrote on Instagram, "welp no music any time soon after all".
+In February 2018, Grimes wrote on Instagram, "welp no music any time soon after all."
 It was later revealed that this was due to a clash with her label, 4AD.
 She later revealed on an Instagram post that she would eventually be releasing two albums, and that "they would be separated by a period of time", with the first being released with 4AD, and the second with an undisclosed label.
-Grimes stated that this first album would be "highly collaborative and [characterized by] most glorious light", with the second highlighting themes of "pure darkness and chaos".
+Grimes stated that this first album would be "highly collaborative and [characterized by] most glorious light", with the second highlighting themes of "pure darkness and chaos."

 On April 10, 2018, Grimes was featured on "Pynk", the third single from Janelle Monáe's album, Dirty Computer.
 On May 30, 2018, Grimes was featured on "Love4Eva" by Loona yyxy, the lead single from South Korean girl group Loona's third sub-unit's debut EP Beauty & the Beat.
 On June 15, 2018, she was featured in a video for Apple's Behind the Mac series on their YouTube channel, with a preview of a song from her upcoming album titled "That's What the Drugs Are For", later released as "My Name Is Dark".
-On the same day, she posted two Twitter videos previewing two songs from her upcoming album, "adore u (beautiful game)" and "4ÆM".
+In the same month, she posted two Twitter videos previewing two songs from her upcoming album, "adore u (beautiful game)" and "4ÆM".
 In 2018, Grimes composed the theme music for Netflix's animated series Hilda.
 On October 19, 2018, Grimes was featured on Jimmy Urine's "The Medicine Does Not Control Me" from the album, Euringer.

 On October 31, 2018, Grimes was featured on "Play Destroy" by Poppy on her album Am I a Girl?
 Shortly after the release of "Play Destroy", Poppy accused Grimes of bullying during the making of "Play Destroy" stating:

 "I was kind of bullied into submission by [Grimes] and her team of self-proclaimed feminists", she says.
 "We planned the song coming out months ago, and she was preventing it.
 I got to watch her bully songwriters into signing NDA and not taking credit for songs that they were a part of.
 She doesn't practice what she preaches."